garrett-partenza-us/graphsecurity/README.md

 # Geometric Deep Learning for Security
 ## About the Project

-This project represents a geometric deep learning approach to classifying common weakness enumerations in Java source code.
-The approach uses pytorch geometric and graph convelutional neural networks to achieve extremely high accuracy across the Juliet Test Suite and the OWASP Benchmark.
+This project represents a geometric deep learning approach to automated classification of common weakness enumerations in Java source code.
+The approach uses pytorch geometric and graph convelutional neural networks to achieve near-perfect accuracy across the Juliet Test Suite and the OWASP Benchmark.

 See real examples: